-However, the fighting spirit of the movement is not killed.
-Last Monday we accepted 335 new members.
-Another day is coming and we will fight on until victory is the "basic" industries are lost to Organized La-And the great mass of the unskilled workers, deliberately excluded from the ranks of the privileged skill workers of the Federation, had been recruited by the I. W. W., which abjured political action of any sort, and whose object was the conquest of the State by economic action.
+the "basic" industries are lost to Organized Labor.
+And the great mass of the unskilled workers, deliberately excluded from the ranks of the privileged skill workers of the Federation, had been recruited by the I. W. W., which abjured political action of any sort, and whose object was the conquest of the State by economic action.